-How to Train Your Dragon 2 (2014; Dir.: Dean DeBlois)
+How to Train Your Dragon 2 (2014; Dean DeBlois)

 By Daniel Barnes

 Perhaps it is unfair to hold a film sequel up to the light of its predecessor, but How to Train Your Dragon 2 fairly groans with the strain of stretching a cute concept too far.
-In attempting to meet and outdo the 2010 DreamWorks animated original, this more perfunctory franchise extender only accentuates the first film’s charms, and highlights the difficulty in doing it right even once.
+In attempting to meet and outdo the 2010 DreamWorks animated original, this more perfunctory franchise extender only accentuates the first film’s charms.
+It highlights the difficulty in doing it right even once.

 While his imposing father Stoick (Gerard Butler again) wants his son to take over leadership of the village, Hiccup is more interested in exploring the far reaches of the earth with his faithful dragon Toothless.
-It is on one of these solo journeys that Hiccup encounters tattooed hunters who are faithful to a dragon army-assembling baddie named Drago, as well as a mysterious dragon protector who holds a not-very-shocking-at-all family secret.
+It is on one of these solo journeys that Hiccup encounters tattooed hunters who are loyal to a dragon army-assembling baddie named Drago, as well as a mysterious dragon protector who holds a not-very-shocking-at-all family secret.

-Djimon Hounsou voices the evil Drago, a battle-scarred heavy who seeks to rid the world of dragons…or rid the world of humans using dragons…or both…or neither…like I said, it’s not a particularly well-written film.
+Djimon Hounsou voices the evil Drago, a battle-scarred heavy who seeks to rid the world of dragons.
+Or rid the world of humans using dragons.
+Or both or neither.
+As I said, it’s not particularly well-written.
 Hounsou does some fantastic bellowing here, but it’s more than a little distasteful that the only non-white person in this fantasy universe is a swarthy, dreadlocked villain intent on mass annihilation.

 Some will argue that it would not be “realistic” to have non-white Vikings in the film.
 To that, I can only reply that these are Scottish Vikings who ride rainbow-colored, two-headed dragons, so you can do whatever the hell you want.
 How to Train Your Dragon 2 does just enough to make its money, nothing more.